 As I also aspire to visit every country in the world and everywhere I go I document what is the best way to stay connected.
-That is how on Traveltomtom you can already find more than 200 prepaid sim card guides on Traveltomtom from all over the world: Sydney, Hong Kong, Malaysia, Kuala Lumpur, Thailand, Indonesia, USA, New York, Turkey, Qatar, Dubai, London, Europe, Asia and many more.
+That is how on Traveltomtom you can already find more than 200 prepaid sim card guides on Traveltomtom from all over the world: Sydney, Brisbane, Auckland, Hong Kong, Malaysia, Kuala Lumpur, Thailand, Bangkok, Indonesia, Bali, USA, New York, Turkey, Qatar, Dubai, London, Europe, Asia and many more.